Preachers Trial - CHSV

 John Weatherford was jailed for five months in Chesterfield until he could pay his fine of £50 and £25 for Surety.
 Rev. Weatherford continued his preaching through the jail bars.
 His hands were cut as he clung to the bars.
 His audience were deprived of hearing the preacher they had heard so much about, they came and waited outside the small jail building with had open windows with metal grates to prevent prisoners from escaping.
 You can see in your mind and picture this scene.
 About fifteen to twenty, or more, standing or sitting on the ground, listening to the man of God expound the Scriptures.
 This was the person they wanted to hear.
 Eventually, John Weatherford was released and left the county.

-Pictured is a section of the 1773 Order Book 5, pages 280 & 281.
+Pictured below is a section of the 1773 Order Book 5, pages 280 & 281.
 Thanks to Jill A Balsamo, Land Records Supervisor, Chesterfield Circuit Court Clerk's Office for researching and providing the record.
 Patrick Henry helped to release him from jail and he eventually left Chesterfield.
 See the Preacher's Trial Re-enactment

 A painting of John Weatherford - the Prisoner by Sydney King (deceased) hangs in the Chesterfield museum, Chesterfield County, VA.